raysas/algorithms-and-data-structures/sorting/insertion-sort/readme.md

 * turns into O ( $n log(n)$ )
 * binary search on A\[0:i-1] sorted part of the array which take O (log i) times

-Not practical, inserting will require shifting --> go back to the worst possible run time of the algori
+Not practical, inserting will require shifting --> go back to the worst possible run time of the algorithm.